marciovmf/marciovmf/README.md

 ### It's a me, Márcio!
 Hi there!
-I'm a Brazilian game developer working on the Game Industry.
+I'm a Brazilian game/engine developer passionate about handcrafting sofware.

 ### Get in touch
 - twitter: https://twitter.com/marciovmf